etc1290/Stembase/log.md

 		-- finished
 	3. Fix the bug that movemenu not update with rename function -- finished
+	4. Fix the naming error when monitored groups writing -- finished
 ---
 	## 2023.05.31		version 0.7.1.1
 	-- Rewrite function